 Visit the Fees and Tuition page for more information.

 If you have withdrawn from a class by the refund eligibility deadline, an enrollment fee refund will be issued.
 If you paid for your classes online, the refund will be issued directly to your card.
 If you paid in person, regardless of the payment method used at the time, you will be issued a refund check that will be sent to the address we currently have on file.
 More details about refunds can be found on the Fees and Tuition page.

 Financial aid is money for college.
 There are several types of financial aid, and they involve a partnership between you, the student, and the college, that provides money to help with college costs.
 The Financial Aid webpage can provide you with more information.

+If the class you want is full, you do not need to panic, you may still be able to get into the class.
 The first thing you should do is check the schedule of classes online via InSite, to see if anyone has dropped the class.
-If they have, this should give you the opening needed to add the class.
+If they have, this should give you the opening needed to secure your spot and add the class.

 Student ID cards are available from either the Student Life Office in the Student Union, or from the Library.
 Black and white cards are free, color cards (available from the Student Life Office) are available for a small fee.
-More information is available at the webpage for the DVC Connect Card.
+More information is available on the webpage for the DVC Connect Card.